mcquade3/Engima/README.md

 # Engima
-A Perl version of the famed Enigma machine used in World War II
+A Python version of the famed Enigma machine used in World War II

 The program works by reading input from a text file.